mgajda/less-arbitrary/towards-better-union.md

-Therefore, at each step, we may need to maintain a **cardinality** of each possible value, and being provided with sufficient number of samples, we may attempt to detect[^15].
+Therefore, at each step, we may need to maintain a **cardinality** of each possible value, and is provided with sufficient number of samples, we may attempt to detect[^15].
 To preserve efficiency, we may need to merge whenever the number of alternatives in a multiset crosses the threshold.
 We can attempt to